 Jailed over a tweet: The harshest sentences people got for social media posts

-Saudi Arabia’s controversial methods of eliminating opposition and dealing with activists have, once again, made headlines.
-In August, an unprecedented court ruling sent Leeds student Salma al-Shehab to 34 years in prison simply for retweeting women’s rights activists.
-Only a couple of weeks after that, another Saudi woman, Nourah bint Saeed al-Qahtani, received an even more shocking sentence for her tweets – the specialised court sent her to prison for 45 years.
+Saudi Arabia’s controversial methods of eliminating opposition and dealing with activists have once again made headlines.
+In August, an unprecedented court ruling sentenced Leeds student Salma al-Shehab to 34 years in prison simply for retweeting women’s rights activists.
+Only a couple of weeks later, another Saudi woman, Nourah bint Saeed al-Qahtani, received an even more shocking sentence for her tweets – the specialised court imprisoned her for 45 years.

-But this isn’t the first time a government has used people’s social media activity to silence them or set an example.
-Saudi Arabia is not the only country where we see “an alarming deterioration of the human rights situation” as one UK-based human rights organisation commented.
-Censorship has long been authoritarian regimes’ favourite tool for keeping control of the masses.
-Freedom of speech, however, does not mean you are allowed to incite violence or slander, and sometimes, a seemingly innocent social media post could result in jail time.
-As it turns out, the rules of the real world apply online and there may be various restrictions to what could be said on the Internet depending on the country.
-In order to show how easily repressive regimes can crush the opposition, our team at CasinoGuardian has looked at ten times Internet users have been sentenced to pay severe fines and serve time in prison over their social media activity alone.
+But this is not the first time a government has used people’s social-media activity to silence them or set an example.
+Saudi Arabia is not the only country where we see “an alarming deterioration of the human-rights situation”, as one UK-based human-rights organisation commented.
+Censorship has long been authoritarian regimes’ favourite tool for controlling the masses.
+Freedom of speech, however, does not allow you to incite violence or commit slander, and sometimes a seemingly innocent social-media post can result in imprisonment.
+As it turns out, the rules of the real world apply online, and there may be various restrictions on what can be said on the internet depending on the country.
+To show how easily repressive regimes can crush opposition, our team at CasinoGuardian has looked at ten instances where internet users have been ordered to pay severe fines and serve time in prison over their social-media activity alone.

 Key Takeaways:

-• Over the past few weeks, Saudi courts are stepping up the repression, issuing shocking prison terms, 34 and 45 years, the longest ever handed to peaceful activists
+• Over the past few weeks, Saudi courts have stepped up their repression, issuing shocking 34- and 45-year prison terms, the longest ever handed to peaceful activists

-• Under Russian “anti-extremism” law, reposting or liking “offensive” online posts is penalised by prison, fines, or compulsory labor
+• Under the Russian “anti-extremism” law, reposting or liking “offensive” online posts is punishable by imprisonment, fines, or compulsory labour

-• Internet users in the UAE can be prosecuted based on a complaint from someone who “felt insulted” by their post
+• Internet users in the UAE can be prosecuted on the basis of a complaint from someone who “felt insulted” by their post

 PersonCountryPlatformChargeSentence

-Nourah al-QahtaniSaudi ArabiaTwitterViolating public order by using social media45 years in prison
+Nourah al-QahtaniSaudi ArabiaTwitterViolating public order through social media45 years in prison

-Salma al-ShehabSaudi ArabiaTwitterSedition, Destabilizing the state34 years in prison, 34-year travel ban
+Salma al-ShehabSaudi ArabiaTwitterSedition, destabilising the state34 years in prison, 34-year travel ban

-Nguyen Duy LinhVietnamFacebookPropagating of information for the purpose of opposing the state5 years in prison, 5 years of probation
+Nguyen Duy LinhVietnamFacebookPropagating information for the purpose of opposing the state5 years in prison, 5 years’ probation

-Vladimir TimoshenkoRussiaVKontakteText of humiliating and insulting nature towards high placed officials1 year in prison
+Vladimir TimoshenkoRussiaVKontakteText of a humiliating and insulting nature towards high-placed officials1 year in prison

 Muhammad Amirul Azwan Mohd ShakriMalaysiaFacebookInsulting a member of the royal family1 year in prison